 After reviewing the complaint, you should know what your landlord is claiming.
 Now you must think about possible defenses to the lawsuit.
 Your defense responds to the landlord’s accusations and explains why you feel your landlord should not evict you.
 You must prove that these reasons are good and that they exist.
 Just because you believe you have a good defense does not mean the judge will agree with you.
 You should use all the defenses that apply to your situation.
 You are not limited to only one defense.

-When you defend yourself in an unlawful detainer lawsuit, you must prove to the judge you have the right to stay in your apartment.
+When you defend yourself in an unlawful detainer lawsuit, you must prove to the judge you have the right to stay on the premises.
 You may wish to file your defenses with the court in writing.
 Some defenses must be presented to the court in writing.

 Defenses to Unlawful Detainer Lawsuit: